DavidGoyal/Lunacal-Frontend/README.md

 # Lunacal Figma Clone

-This is a clone if lunacal figma made for personal purposes.
+This is a clone of lunacal figma made for personal purposes.

 ## Installation process